 Something about being small children

-in a Himalayan light garden,
+in a Himalayan light garden

 goes beyond grief.

-You caught my heart because you were born there,
+you caught my heart because you were born there,

-among the barren and brown-shouldered mountains,
+among the barren, brown-shouldered mountains,

 a tiny baby like a star in the deep, empty sky.